 If you run into any errors, check the UPGRADE.md file.
 If you are upgrading from a version before 2.4.x, you also need to follow the upgrade steps of the previous versions.

 Step 7: Upgrade to Symfony 6.1

 This step is optional but recommended.
-After you have upgraded successfully to Sulu 2.5 you should have no problem to upgrade your Project to Symfony 6 also.
-Here again Rector will help you by adjusting the rector.php file to the following:
+After you have upgraded successfully to Sulu 2.5 you should have no problem also upgrading to Symfony 6.
+Depending on that all your other dependencies are also uptodate.
+Here again Rector will help you, depending if you had skiped step 1 and 2 you need to create or adjust or the rector.php in your project root directory to the following:

 After this you are on the latest version of supported dependencies of Sulu.
 I recommend now to update your

 rector.php with the following configuration to activate the code quality checks of Rector:

 rector.php to the desired version and Rector will do 90% of the work for you.
 Still, don't forget to follow the official upgrade docs and upgrade.md files of your dependencies.

 With Rector and the sequence recommended here, we are keeping the update simple and focused on a single task.
 To me this is the most important thing when doing major upgrades.

 Projects that keep Symfony and PHP up-to-date benefit here as they can simply skip the first two steps.
 And most of the work necessary will probably be in doing the Symfony upgrade from 4.4 to 5.4.